The Bylaws of The Harvey Milk Lesbian / Gay / Bisexual / Transgender Democratic Club

 Nominations of officers shall be held at the regular meeting of the Membership in December of each year.
-Additional names may be placed in nomination at the January meeting prior to voting.
+Additional names may be placed in nomination at or before the January meeting prior to voting.
 Newly elected officers shall take office immediately upon election.

 ARTICLE V: COMMITTEES

 The following committees are established to ensure effective operation and to open lines of communication between the membership and the executive committee.

 The Executive Committee shall consist of all elected officers and caucus chairs and the immediate past President or Co-Presidents.
 Each officer shall have one vote.
 Each committee or caucus chair shall have one vote.
 That vote shall be split amongst the committee or caucus chairs if that committee or caucus has more than one chair, and more than one chair is present.
 Any committee or caucus that has not met for two months shall be considered disbanded and the chairs shall no longer be members of the Executive Committee nor have voting privileges on the Executive Committee.

 It shall be the duty of the Executive Committee to plan the agendas of the general membership meetings; to invite special speakers covering topics of interest to club members; to act on behalf of the Club on routine matters and in emergency situations; and to oversee the standing of club committees and to ensure they function on a timely basis.

 A quorum of the Executive Committee shall be a majority of its members.